 On the subject of sound formats, it’s important to ensure all of your sources are sending Dolby Digital signals to your TV, and that the TV can accept and send them to the Beam natively.
 Depending on the devices involved, this can be a fiddly process, but it’s worth making the effort as Dolby Digital signals result in a far better performance.

-As is the norm for Sonos speakers, you will be prompted during installation to tune the Beam’s sound using the company’s Trueplay system, which uses your iPhone’s microphone to tailor the sound to your room and usual listening position (Android phones are not supported).
+As is the norm for Sonos speakers, you will be prompted during installation to tune the Beam’s sound using the company’s Trueplay system, which uses your iPhone’s microphone to tailor the sound to your room and usual listening position (Android phones are still not supported).

 While the Beam sounds better when ‘Trueplayed’, the difference isn’t as marked as with the company’s other speakers.
 At least this means you should get relatively close to the Beam’s best performances even without an iPhone.

-Sonos's Loudness feature is also enabled by default, adding a bass weight and scale that’s missing when you turn it off.
+Sonos's Loudness feature is also enabled by default, adding bass weight and scale that’s missing when you turn it off.
 Other modes include Night Mode and Speech Enhancement, both of which can be left off unless specific needs arise.

 So, how does the Beam sound?
 Exceptionally good, particularly for its size.
 Sonos has managed to overcome two of the usual limitations of compact speakers: scale and weight.